Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Introduction

 We structure the paper as follows.
-In Sec.~\ref{sec:critique}, we critique the method from~\cite{petersen2012statistical} which examines the birth and death rates of words in an evolving, time-coded corpus.
-In Sec.~\ref{sec:methods}, we recall and confirm a similar apparent bias toward increased usage rates of words from our prevoius paper.
-We then measure the flux of words across various relative frequency boundaries (in both directions) in the second English Fiction data set.
-We describe the use of the largest contributions to the Jensen-Shannon divergence between successive decades from among the words crossing each boundary as signals to highlight the specific dynamics of word growth and decay over time.
-In Sec.~\ref{sec:discussion}, we display examples of these word usage changes and explore the factors contributing to the observed disparities between growth and decay.
-We offer concluding remarks in Sec.~\ref{sec:conc}.
+In Sec.~\ref{sec:langevo.critique}, we critique the method from~\cite{petersen2012a} which examines the birth and death rates of 1-grams for several languages using the first Google Books corpus.
+Through a number of different analyses, we show that while 1-gram birth rate has slowed, death rates have not increased substantially.
+In Sec.~\ref{sec:langevo.evolution}, we describe information theoretic methods for examining lexical evolution using the Jensen-Shannon divergence, and then present our observations in the form of word shift graphs.
+We first recall and confirm an apparent bias toward increased usage rates of 1-grams over time~\cite{pechenick2015a}.
+We then measure the flux of 1-grams across various relative frequency boundaries in both directions for the 2012 English Fiction data set.
+We describe the use of the largest contributions to the Jensen-Shannon divergence between successive decades from among the 1-grams crossing each boundary as signals to highlight the specific dynamics of 1-gram growth and decay over time.
+We display ranked examples of these 1-gram usage changes and explore the factors contributing to the observed disparities between growth and decay.
+In releasing the original data set, Michel~et~al.~\cite{michel2011quantitative} noted that English Fiction contained scholarly articles about fictional works (but not scholarly works in general), and we also investigate this mixing of texts.
+We offer concluding remarks in Sec.~\ref{sec:langevo.conc} Supporting material can be found at our paper's Online Appendices~\cite{pechenick2015b_onlineappendices}.